2021 information for papers will be published in early September.

 - Teaching Arrangements

-- There is a reader for the paper.
-The readings will be the basis for tutorial discussions during the first half of the semester.
+There is a Coursebook for the paper.
+PDF copies of the Coursebook and associated readings will be made available on Blackboard.
 There is no other textbook required.

 - Course outline